Social media use in education

 Social media in education is the use of social media to enhance education.
 Social media are "a group of Internet-based applications...that allow the creation and exchange of user-generated content".
 It is also known as the read/write web.
 As time went on and technology evolved, social media has been an integral part of people's lives, including students, scholars, and teachers.
-However, social media are controversial because, in addition to providing new means of connection, critics claim that they damage self-esteem, shortens attention spans, and increase mental health issues.
+However, social media are controversial because, in addition to providing new means of connection, critics claim that they damage self-esteem, shorten attention spans, and increase mental health issues.

 A 2016 dissertation presented surveys that focused on the impact of social media.
 It reported that 54.6% of students believed that social media affected their studies positively (38% agree, 16.6% strongly agree).
 About 40% disagreed, and 4.7% of students strongly disagreed.
 53% of female students reported that social media negatively impacted their studies.
 Among male students, 40% agreed that social media had a negative impact on studies, while 59% disagreed.

 A 2023 article dives deep into the rewards system of the brain in response to social media.
 This study compares the social rewards system in our brain to those from social media.
 From ages 10-12, most are receiving a cell phone, social rewards in the brain start to feel more satisfying.
 Leading to adulthood, the effects of social rewards are less likely to feel reliant on feedback from peers.
 Equivalent to a more mature prefrontal cortex, this enables a better management of their emotional reaction to these social rewards, meaning a more balanced and controlled reaction.